Plane in flight

 • Request your miles

-You’ll need your Mileage Plan number and your 13-digit ticket number, which you can find in your confirmation email.
-If you paid by credit card, your ticket number will also be in the description field of your credit card statement for the transaction.
+You’ll need your Mileage Plan number and 13-digit ticket number, which you can find in your confirmation email or in the description field of your credit card statement if you paid by credit card.
+If you don’t have your Mileage Plan number, a customer service representative can help you add your miles using the confirmation code on your purchase receipt.

 Don’t have your Mileage Plan number?
 Don’t worry.
 A customer service representative can help you add your miles with the confirmation code on your purchase receipt.